Skip to main content

 Dev-only services

 A service with a dev.command but no top-level command only runs in local development.
 It is ignored during deployment.
-This is useful for running local infrastructure like a Temporal dev server or a mock API.
+This is useful for running local infrastructure like a mock API.

 service "mock-api" {